-For us editorial types, there were dozens of press conferences to attend throughout the week as manufacturers announced Tier 4 updates, new models and even expansions into previously unexplored product categories.
-The show goes on record as one of the most exhausting, and rewarding, I’ve attended in 20+ years in the industry.
+For us editors, there were dozens of press conferences to attend throughout the week as manufacturers announced Tier 4 updates, brand new models and even expansions into previously unexplored product lines.
+The show goes on record as one of the most exhausting — and rewarding — I’ve attended in 20+ years in the business.

 Much has happened in just three years.
-The U.S. economic recovery has continued a slow but steady upward climb, and construction activity has risen with it.
+The U.S. economic recovery has continued a slow, but steady upward climb, and construction activity has risen with it.
 This year holds promise for even further growth.
 The self-generated political crises that have become an almost annual occurrence appear to have been set aside in the face of mid-term federal elections.
-Without such shocks to the system, the economy may finally gain the momentum it needs to stabilize and see more substantive growth.
+Without such shocks to the system, the economy may finally have the chance to stabilize and see more substantive growth.

 A more stable general economy should encourage further private sector investment in construction activity.
-The private sector already represents the lion’s share of construction spending to date, given flat to declining public sector investment.
-The year has already seen growth in many market segments (including office, communication, single-family and multi-family construction), and the prospects for 2014 and beyond are solid, barring any unforeseen economic, political or global crises that sends the stock market spiraling.
+The private sector already represents the lion’s share of construction spending to date, given ongoing declines in public sector investment.
+The year has already seen double-digit growth in many market segments (including office, communication, single-family and multi-family construction), and the prospects for 2014 and beyond are solid, barring any unforeseen economic, political or global crises that sends the stock market spiraling.

 The construction industry isn’t in full recovery mode yet.
 But there are positive indicators and a sense of renewed optimism that weren’t there three years ago.
 If the momentum we’re seeing today can be built upon, it could provide the foundation for a sustained recovery within the foreseeable future.